 AMI believes in an inclusive society in which media is accessible to all Canadians.

 This extends from the described video our audience consumes on television to the social media content they consume on the device and at the time of their choosing.
-Audiences that are blind or low vision want the same experience as everyone else and it is AMI’s goal to use innovative tools to empower its online communities with authentic and relevant information on all digital channels.
+Audiences that are blind or partially sighted want the same experience as everyone else and it is AMI’s goal to use innovative tools to empower its online communities with authentic and relevant information on all digital channels.

 Content creators can utilize these accessibility tools for free and create efficient workflows to minimize the time required to add these features in every post.
 For example, a user can manually add closed captions to YouTube videos and download an SRT file within the YouTube tool that can be repurposed for use on Facebook.
 Although YouTube offers an automatic captioning tool, there are many risks involved with not taking ownership of the quality of your captions, including a poor user experience for people of all abilities and inaccurate or inappropriate auto-generated words, which could harm your reputation.